monodot/eap-demos/eap73-ocp-property-expansion/README.md

 Testing whether some keystore password property can be expanded on startup.

-## Set up EAP as normal - test regular SSL function via environment variables
+## Set up EAP as normal: test default SSL auto-configuration via 'HTTPS_' environment variables

+We'll first test using the `eap73-https-s2i` template, and the `HTTPS_PASSWORD` environment variable, which is used by the EAP startup script to auto-configure an HTTPS listener and keystore.

 Set up Red Hat registry credentials and import the EAP 7.3 image: